 1. When should one consider weight loss treatment in Ayurveda?

-When weight remains unchanged despite consistent effort or when the body shows resistance, fatigue, or repeated rebound patterns.
+When weight remains unchanged despite consistent effort, or when the body shows persistent fatigue, poor recovery, or repeated rebound patterns following structured diets and physical activity.

 K